cmd-stream/cmd-stream-go/README.md

 [github.com/ymz-ncnk/go-client-server-communication-benchmarks](https://github.com/ymz-ncnk/go-client-server-communication-benchmarks)

 # High-performance Communication Channel
-To build a high-performance communication channel between two services:
+To build a high-performance communication channel between two services, consider the following guidelines:
-1. Use N connections.
-Several connections can transfer significantly more data than a single one.
-The number N, depends on your system and represents the point after which adding more connections will not provide additional benefits.
+1. Use N connections, as several connections can transfer significantly more data than a single one.
+The optimal number, N, depends on your system and represents the point after which adding more connections does not improve performance.
-2. To minimize system latency, use all available connections from the start instead of creating new ones on demand.
+2. To minimize latency, open all available connections at the start rather than creating new ones on demand.
-3. Use keepalive connections.
+3. Keep connections alive to avoid the overhead of frequent connection setup and teardown.

+Following these practices can significantly enhance throughput and reduce latency between your services.

 # cmd-stream-go and RPC
-If you are already using RPC, cmd-stream-go can boost its performance by providing a faster communication tool.
-[Here's](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/rpc) an example.
+If you're already using RPC, cmd-stream-go can enhance performance by providing a faster communication toolб [here's](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/rpc) an example.

 # Network Protocols Support
-cmd-stream-go is built on top of the standard Golang net package, and supports connection-oriented protocols like TCP, TLS or mutual TLS (for client authentication).
+cmd-stream-go is built on top of Go's standard net package and supports connection-oriented protocols such as TCP, TLS, and mutual TLS (for client authentication).

 # Client
-The client is asynchronous and can be used from different goroutines simultaneously.
-It uses only one connection to send Commands and receive Results.
-Commands sent from a single goroutine will be delivered to the server in order.
+The client is asynchronous and can be safely used from multiple goroutines concurrently.
+It uses a single connection to send Commands and receive Results.

-## Reconect
-The client may lose connection to the server in the following cases:
+Commands sent from a single goroutine are delivered to the server in order.
-- While sending a Command – Client.Send() will return an error.
-- While waiting for a Result – whether the Command was executed on the server remains unknown.

-In both cases, if the `client.NewReconnect()` constructor is used, we can try to resend the Command (idempotent Command) after a while.
-If the client has already successfully reconnected, normal operation will continue, otherwise `Client.Send()` will return an error again.

-An example of using the "reconnect" client can be found [here](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/reconnect).

 # Server
-The server initializes the connection to the client by sending `ServerInfo`.
-Using which, the client can determine its compatibility with the server, for instance, whether they both support the same set of Commands.
+The server initiates the connection by sending ServerInfo to the client.
+The client uses this information to verify compatibility, such as ensuring both endpoints support the same set of Commands.

-A few words about Command execution:
-- Each Command is executed by a single `Invoker` (it should be thread-safe) in a separete goroutine.
-- A Command can send multiple Results, all of which will be delivered to the client in order.
-See [this example](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/multi_result).
+Each Command is executed by a single `Invoker` (it should be thread-safe) in a separete goroutine.
+Also a Command can send multiple Results back, all of which will be delivered to the client in order, [here's](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/multi_result) an example.

-## Close and Shutdown
-`Server.Close()` terminates all connections and immediately stops the server.
-`Server.Shutdown()` allows the server to complete processing of already established connections without accepting new ones.

 # How To Use
 - [Tutorial](https://ymz-ncnk.medium.com/cmd-stream-go-tutorial-0276d39c91e8)